ljleb/prompt-fusion-extension/readme.md

 ### 2. Influencing the middle of the sampling process

-Interpolate using an embeddings bezier curve from `fireball monster` (step 0) to `dragon monster` (step 30 * 0.4 = step 12), while using `seawater monster` as an intermediate control point to steer the curve away during interpolation and get creative results:
+Interpolate using a bezier curve from `fireball monster` (step 0) to `dragon monster` (step 12, because 30 steps * 0.4 = step 12), while using `seawater monster` as an intermediate control point to steer the curve away during interpolation and to get creative results:

 ```
 [fireball:seawater:dragon: , .1, .4:bezier] monster